Zidane favourite for United job

-Pressure continues to mount on current boss Ole Gunnar Solskjaer who is now the clear favourite in the next manager to leave market following a 4-1 hammering at Watford on Saturday.
+The club confirmed on Sunday morning that Solskjaer had been sacked following United's 4-1 hammering at Watford on Saturday.

-It made it four defeats from five Premier League matches for United, who slipped down to 7th in the Premier League table, six points adrift of the top-four.
+It made it four defeats from five Premier League matches for the club, who slipped down to 7th in the Premier League table, six points adrift of the top-four.

-Solskjaer admitted he is “embarrassed” by United’s current run but refused to be drawn on his future in his comments to the media after the match.
+Solskjaer admitted he was “embarrassed” by United’s current run but refused to be drawn on his future in his comments to the media after the match.

 "I feel for the fans and I feel the same as them," he told Sky Sports.
 "We’re embarrassed by losing the way we do.